Sam1224/Take-Away-AS/README.md

 ## DX (Developer eXperience) Approach
 - Automated testing:
     - Using `mocha` and `lodash` to do automated testing.
-    - There are `86` test cases in total.
+    - There are `108` test cases in total.
+    - Using `nock` to mock http request.
 - Code quality:
     - Using `eslint` to check and obey the `code standard`.
     - Using `nyc` to generate `code coverage report`.